SeaKale22/holbertonschool-shell/permissions/README.md

 11-directories_permissions ; adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
 12-directory_permissions ; creates directory my_dir with 751 permissions
-13-change_group ; changes group owner of "hello" to school
+13-change_group ; changes group owner of "hello" to school 14-change_owner_and_group ; change files and directories in current working dir to owner vincent and group owner staff